skypjack/entt/docs/md/entity.md

 This is mainly due to performance reasons.
 While the component is made available after the construction, it is not when destroyed.
 Because of that, there are no reasons to get it from the underlying storage unless the user requires so.
-In this case, the registry is made available for the purpose.

 Note also that: